Books

 I don’t own this particular book but can highly recommend it if only for Nick’s excellent reputation as a teacher and one who is dedicated to finding innovative ways to communicate and teach the art of paper folding.

-From the editorial description in Amazon: “The book starts by explaining the standard origami symbols and folding sequences in step-by-step photographs, so you can see exactly what you should be doing.
+“The book starts by explaining the standard origami symbols and folding sequences in step-by-step photographs, so you can see exactly what you should be doing.
 The second chapter contains a selection of simple designs, carefully selected and arranged so that you can practice your new skills.
 As well as featuring the standard diagrams, each model is shown in step-by-step photos, so you can see each folding stage in action.
 There is also a continuous sequence of photographs running along the bottom of the page that shows exactly what the model should look like at the end of each step–perfect for novice folders.”

 ………………………………………………………………………………………………………….